 Kelvin Heights Sculpture Trail

 If you’re just a beginner or want a cruisy run, this one’s for you.
 The easy track is 3.5 km long with the Kelvin Heights Golf Course to one side, and the stunning Lake Wakatipu to the other.
+Admire the golfing action but beware the players have right of way on this track, so watch out for balls when they’re hit a little too far left.
 As you navigate through forest and past little beach coves, you’ll come across four impressive sculptures as well as nature’s own artwork—views of Cecil and Walter Peak.
 When you reach the beach near Kelvin Grove you can relax and give yourself a pat on the back, you made it.

 Gibbston River Trail

 Stretching 11 km from the historic Kawarau Suspension Bridge along the Kawarau River, the Gibbston River Trail is made up of three easy to run tracks.
 From the 2.7 km Peregrine Loop, to the 3.2 km Highway Trail or 5km Gibbston River Trail (or 6.7 km via Peregrine Loop) there’s a run for every fitness level.
-Pick a track and take in the peace and tranquillity as you run along the riverside (mother...you know how it goes) and be sure to keep an eye out for native flora and fauna.
+Pick a track and take in the peace and tranquillity as you run along the riverside (mother...you know how it goes) and be sure to keep an eye out for the local jet boat operators speeding by.

 Image credit: Lake Wakatipu by Artie Photography (Artie Ng), Ben Lomond by C. B. / 500px, Lake Moke by Bruce Touron